john-yuan/webfs/storage/README.md

 * error - The directory to hold error logs.
 * log - The directory to hold runtime logs.
 * user - The directory to hold the information of the users in the system.
-* initialized.php - The file to indicate whether the application is initialized.
-If this file exists, means that the application is initialized, otherwise the application is not initialized and the installation program will be executed on the first time the user visit the application in the browser.
+* installed.php - The file to indicate whether the application is installed.
+If this file exists, means that the application is installed, otherwise the application is not installed and the installation program will be executed on the first time the user visit the application in the browser.

 ## Deploy notes